duceppemo/basecall_nanopore_dorado/README.md

   -m 114, --memory 114  Memory in GB.
 Default is 85% of total memory (114).
 Optional.
   -v, --version         show program's version number and exit
 ```
 ## Examples
+- Look at  the file `sample_description.tsv` file in the `/data` folder for a template for the `--description` argument.
+- If you're having trouble getting a working value for the config file name, barcoding kit, library kit or flowcell, \
+you can have a peak at the `kits.py` file content, which contains all the valid names.
+This file needs to be updated as \
+kits come and go.
+Please file an issue is you specific kit is not listed and should be.
+Note that Dorado is not compatible \
+sith some older kits.

-Basecalling fast5 generated from a multiplexed run with a R9.4.1 flowcell:
+### Fast5 generated from a multiplexed run with a R9.4.1 flowcell:
 ```bash
 python basecalle_nanopore_dorado.py \
     --input "/data/run1/fast5" \